 If you like to bathe your horse, always use shampoo designed for horses to avoid drying out the skin and coat.
 Add a conditioner for next-level shine.
 Conditioners make hair stronger and smoother so that it looks shinier.

-As a final step, add a coat polish spray.
+As a final step to keep your horse looking shiny, add a coat polish spray.
 These also do double-duty to detangle manes and tails, leaving them super shiny too.

 Coat polish sprays work on both wet and dry coats.
 Apply right after a bath for mega-watt shine, or try using as part of your grooming routine once a week.
 Regular use can help cut down your grooming time because the ingredients that produce a sleek shine also help dirt and dust slide off the coat!